 1. First thing to do is identify the website that you need to copy or rip.
-In this case we will use www.trueearthgreen.com.
+In this case we will use trueearthgreen dot com (now removed as of July 2017).
 The site has to be moved and we have no access.

 2. Download this amazing, free, open-sourced program to your PC called HTTrack.
 HTTrack has been around since the beginning of the century and always delivers.